Top 30 countries: Where the UAE stands in COVID-19 safety rankings

 New leaders

-Deep Knowledge Group stated that the current case study, published in the July 30 report, also reveals new leading countries in change of performance, and patterns associated with their positive shifts.
+Deep Knowledge Group stated that the current case study, contained in a report published on July 30, 2020 also reveals new leading countries in terms of "change of performance", and "patterns associated with their positive shifts".

 It is also accompanied by a visualised correlation of COVID-19 cases with such factors as the per cent of eldery population (human development index), obesity, tuberculosis and diabetes highlighted in the specific graphs.